-I really hope that in this case, I’m catching you prior to you have actually been put one of the list, but if not, I’ll do my finest to help you out anyway.
-As you may have already observed that this notorious “checklist” goes by a pair names: Terminated Merchant File (TMF), and MATCH (Member Alert to Control High-Risk).
-Up until now “Terminated Merchant File (TMF)” was the default term used by the industry but more recently it has been replaced by “MATCH.” but they both pretty much mean the very same thing.
+I really hope that in your case I’m catching you prior to you being placed on the list and before you have had your merchant account terminated.
+If I am not I’ll do my finest to help you out anyway.
+As you may have already observed that this notorious “blacklist” goes by a pair names.
+The Terminated Merchant File (TMF) and MATCH (Member Alert to Control High-Risk).
+Up until now the TMF was the default term used by the industry.
+More recently it has been replaced by “MATCH.
+They both result in the very same thing.

 What is MATCH?

-MATCH is a system produced as well as handled by MasterCard.
-It is essentially a database that houses details regarding businesses (as well as their proprietors) whose charge card processing benefits have actually been terminated for reasons which I’ll talk about later on.
-It is used by obtaining financial institutions (aka sponsor banks and merchant service processors) to evaluate prospective candidates to see if that candidate has been terminated in the past.
-Acquiring banks also have the capability to include or remove sellers to or from the MATCH data source, given they have validation.
-In short, MATCH resembles a “blacklist” that financial institutions can cross-check when they board a new merchant.
+MATCH is used to verify if you have had a merchant account terminated in the past.
+Acquiring banks also have the capability to include or remove you to or from the MATCH data source.
+In short, MATCH resembles a “blacklist” that financial institutions can use to cross-check you and board you as a new merchant.
 That way, they won’t obtain or get stuck with bad actors.

-The biggest disadvantage to the MATCH system is that MasterCard does not validate the request for confirmation of either the basis for or precision of any type of details that is reported to or noted in MATCH.
-It is possible that info has actually been wrongfully reported or inaccurately reported.
+MasterCard does not validate the request for confirmation, Either for the basis for or precision of any type of details that is reported MATCH.
+It is possible that your information has actually been wrongfully reported or inaccurately reported.
 It is likewise feasible that facts and situations triggering a MATCH record might go through analysis and dispute.
-As you can see, that provides the acquirer full discernment in deciding whom to include in the listing.
-It’s a system with no checks and also balances, which is can be dangerous.
+As you can see that provides the acquirer full discernment in deciding whom to include in the listing.
+It’s a system with no checks and also balances which can be dangerous.

-Because credit card processing is a business with a high risk of loss to the banks, MATCH is used by the banks to see if the risk of boarding a new merchant is less than a bank’s risk tolerance.
-If a bank finds that the applicant is in the MATCH file, they can contact the previous bank who placed the business on the list and ask why that particular account was shut down.
-With that information they can decide to either accept or reject the application.
+Because credit card processing is a business with a high risk of loss to the banks MATCH is used by the banks to see if the risk of boarding a you as new merchant is less than a bank’s risk tolerance.
+If a bank finds that you are on the MATCH file they can contact the previous bank who placed you there and ask why your account was shut down.
+With that information they can decide to either accept or reject you.

 Why Do Merchants Get MATCH’d?

-01 Account Data Compromise
+01 Account Data Compromise.

-The Merchant unknowingly or unintentionally facilitated, by any means, the unauthorized disclosure or use of account information.
+The Merchant unknowingly or unintentionally facilitated by any means the unauthorized disclosure or use of account information.

-02 Common Point of Purchase (CPP)
+02 Common Point of Purchase (CPP).

-The Merchant knowingly caused or facilitated, by any means, the unauthorized disclosure or use of account information.
+The Merchant knowingly caused or facilitated by any means the unauthorized disclosure or use of account information.

 The Merchant was engaged in laundering activity.
-Laundering means that a Merchant presented to its Acquirer Transaction records that were not valid Transactions for sales of goods or services between that Merchant and a bona fide Cardholder.
+Laundering means that a Merchant presented to its Acquirer.Transaction records that were not valid Transactions.
+Sales of goods or services between that Merchant and a bonafide Cardholder.

-04 Excessive Chargebacks
+04 Excessive Chargebacks.

-With respect to a Merchant reported by a MasterCard Acquirer, the Merchant’s chargebacks in any single month exceeded 1% of its MasterCard sales Transactions in that month, and those chargebacks totaled USD 5,000 or more.
-With respect to a merchant reported by an American Express acquirer (ICA numbers 102 through 125), the merchant exceeded the chargeback thresholds of American Express, as determined by American Express.
+With respect to a Merchant reported by a MasterCard Acquirer.
+The Merchant’s chargebacks in any single month exceeded 1% of its MasterCard sales.
+Transactions in that month and those chargebacks totaled USD 5,000 or more.
+With respect to a merchant reported by an American Express acquirer.
+(ICA numbers 102 through 125) the merchant exceeded the chargeback thresholds of American Express.
+As determined by American Express.

-05 Excessive Fraud
+05 Excessive Fraud.

 07 Fraud Conviction